uu-core/pid-inequality/README.md

 # pid-inequality

 This repository provides an implementation of the method in:
-- Tobias Mages and Christian Rohner. _Quantifying Redundancies and Synergies with Measures of Inequality_
+- Tobias Mages and Christian Rohner. _Quantifying Redundancies and Synergies with Measures of Inequality_ https://doi.org/10.48550/arXiv.2407.04415 _(preprint)_

 ## Overview
 - `demo.py`: provides a simple usage example